-- STRUCTURE Anything constructed, erected or assembled which requires a location on or within the ground or attachment to something having a location on the ground.
-The term "structure" includes, but is not limited to, buildings, manufactured homes, paved areas, storage tanks, signs, walls, retaining or otherwise, swimming pools, fences and other man-made utilities and infrastructures, excluding a public utility pole or a flagpole. - SUBSTANTIAL DAMAGE See "Flood-Related Terms" in Section 5.1 of these Regulations. - SUBSTANTIAL IMPROVEMENT See "Flood-Related Terms" in Section 5.1 of these Regulations. - TASTING ROOM An area accessory to a farm winery or farm brewery used for allowing potential customers to sample the products being offered for sale. - TAVERN/INN A structure designated for combined use as a restaurant and inn and containing sleeping rooms offered for compensation. - TEA ROOM Space in a suitable and permanent building kept, used, maintained, advertised and held out to the public to be a place where a limited menu of food is served.
+STRUCTURE - Anything constructed, erected or assembled which requires a location on or within the ground or attachment to something having a location on the ground.
+The term "structure" includes, but is not limited to, buildings, manufactured homes, paved areas, storage tanks, signs, walls, retaining or otherwise, swimming pools, fences and other man-made utilities and infrastructures, excluding a public utility pole or a flagpole.

+SUBSTANTIAL DAMAGE - See "Flood-Related Terms" in Section 5.1 of these Regulations.

+SUBSTANTIAL IMPROVEMENT - See "Flood-Related Terms" in Section 5.1 of these Regulations.

+- TASTING ROOM An area accessory to a brewery, winery, and/or distillery or a farm brewery, farm winery, and/or farm distillery and used for allowing potential customers to sample the products being offered for sale. - TAVERN/INN A structure designated for combined use as a restaurant and inn and containing sleeping rooms offered for compensation. - TEA ROOM Space in a suitable and permanent building kept, used, maintained, advertised and held out to the public to be a place where a limited menu of food is served.
 Also see "Restaurant." - TOWN The Town of Somers, Connecticut.